 The standard size of bottle in the UK is 70cl for spirits, although 50cl and other smaller variants are commonplace.
 If you are wishing to import from say the USA, where 75cl is standard, you will have to fill to 70cl and label as such.

 You will also have to have the address of your importer/distributor on the label, amount of units and other standard warnings against drinking whilst pregnant.
 And, this might sound obvious, the descriptor should be in English.

-Most small to medium size spirits brands which are imported into the UK depend on an import partner to facilitate entry into the UK market.
+Most small to medium size spirits brands which are imported into the UK depend on an import partner or local distributor to facilitate entry into the UK market.
+We discuss the benefits of working with a distributor in this post.
 As mentioned above, a spirits importer should have access to a bonded warehouse, they should also have a WOWGR which means that they can import and handle spirits/alcohol duty suspended, and an AWRS number which allows them to sell alcoholic goods within the UK.

 An import partner should be able to sell onto wholesalers who service the on trade and directly into the off trade and online retailers.